zitadel/zitadel-nextjs/README.md

 This is our ZITADEL [Next.js](https://nextjs.org/) template.
-If shows how to authenticate as a user and retrieve user information from the OIDC endpoint.
+It shows how to authenticate as a user and retrieve user information from the OIDC endpoint.

 ## Deploy your own